At the height of WWII, residents of a small Italian village try to hide their most precious commodity from the Nazis

 The Secret of Santa Vittoria is a satirical dramedy that addresses very serious issues in a tongue-in-cheek manner.
 Director-producer Stanley Kramer (The Defiant Ones and Inherit the Wind), apostle of socially conscious cinema, effectively combines funny situations with perennial questions about liberty and tyranny.

 Based on Robert Crichton’s international bestseller of the same name (and inspired by true events), The Secret of Santa Vittoria does what great satires do best: highlight life’s absurdities and many paradoxes.

 The film also works as a tale of redemption.
-Crises tend to bring out the best/worst in people and I liked how the film demonstrates that even deeply flawed people are capable of rising to the occasion.
+Calamities tend to bring out the best/worst in people and I liked how the film demonstrates that even deeply flawed people are capable of rising to the occasion.
 The script, by William Rose (The Russians Are Coming, the Russians Are Coming) and Ben Maddow (The Asphalt Jungle), seamlessly blends these ideas into a cohesive and engaging narrative.

 The Secret of Santa Vittoria is a great showcase for two splendid actors.
 Anthony Quinn (Zorba the Greek) is a bundle of energy as the town’s lovable buffoon and unlikely hero.
 Anna Magnani (The Rose Tattoo), who plays Quinn’s bitter wife, provides a much-needed touch of cynical realism to the fanciful storyline.

 According to many sources, Quinn and Magnani had a curious “love & hate” relationship.
 They had already started together in George Cukor’s well-received 1957 melodrama Wild is the Wind, for which they both received Oscar nominations.
 Personal problems aside, Quinn and Magnani make a wonderful screen couple.